-Through these services, Caldwell Hospice can offer resources for cardiac care, pulmonary care, dementia care in addition to various physical and emotional therapies.
+Through these services, Caldwell Hospice can offer resources for cardiac care, pulmonary care and dementia care.
 It also provides services for veterans.
 Additionally, Caldwell Hospice offers a resource called Legacy Project life stories.
 The agency will transcribe, video record or audio record stories or messages patients may want to leave for family members.

 Caviness recalled a time several years ago when a young mother was in hospice care with the goal of living through her son’s first birthday.
 She wanted her son to remember her after she died, so Caldwell Hospice video recorded her reading her favorite stories for him.

 “There were a lot of tears,” Caviness said.
 “It was rough for us all.”

 Donna Tate serves as a nurse practitioner for Caldwell Hospice’s High Country team, and said she has been impressed by how each member of the team always puts patient care and patient/family support as a priority.
 She said she is honored to be part of a caring organization.

 “We take care of all patients regardless of their ability to pay,” Tate said.
 Being a nonprofit organization truly shows our commitment to caring for our patients and community.
 Caldwell Hospice’s values are integrity, respect, acceptance and excellence, and each of our team members display this daily to every patient we serve.”